mschray/LogAnaltyicsOutputBind/readme.md

 OperationsManagementWorkspace
 OperationsManagementKey
-LOG_ANALYTICS_APPNAME
+LogName

 ## Where do I get the values for this setttings?
-- The OPERATIONS_MANAGEMENT_WORKSPACE is the "name" (really a GUIDish thing) that is shows up under overview in the Azure Portal after you've created the Azure Log Analytics service.
+- The **OperationsMangagementWorkspace** is the "name" (really a GUIDish thing) that is shows up under overview in the Azure Portal after you've created the Azure Log Analytics service.
 [Create your Azure Log Analytics Workspace](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-get-started).
-- The OPERATIONS_MANAGEMENT_KEY can be obtained the by looking at the data sources in this article.
+- The **OperationsManagementKey** can be obtained the by looking at the data sources in this article.
-- The LOG_ANALYTICS_APPNAME should be the name you want to appear for your app in the Log Analytics Service.
+- The **LogName** should be the name you want to appear for your app in the Log Analytics Service.
 Don't uses spaces of special characters.

 ### C#